 Ro's Two Distinct GLP-1 Pathways

-Understanding Ro's insurance situation requires distinguishing between their two distinct GLP-1 medication pathways.
-Many patients don't realize these are different products with different cost structures.
+Understanding Ro's insurance situation requires distinguishing between two distinct pathways — many patients don't realize these are different products with different cost structures.

 Ro Brand-Name Wegovy Navigation

-Most patients searching "does Ro accept insurance" are asking about the compounded program — which is cash-pay only.
-The brand-name Wegovy pathway through Ro is a different product, a different process, and available only to patients with commercial insurance that covers GLP-1 for obesity.
-Both are legitimate options; they serve different patient situations.
+Most patients searching "does Ro accept insurance" are asking about the compounded program — which is cash-pay only, and now with a separate membership fee structure.
+The brand-name Wegovy pathway is a different product, available only to patients with commercial insurance that covers GLP-1 for obesity.

 Why Compounded GLP-1 Is Never Covered by Insurance

-Insurance doesn't cover compounded semaglutide or tirzepatide from Ro, Luma Health, Hims, Henry Meds, Found, or any other compounded GLP-1 platform — this is a structural policy limitation, not a Ro-specific issue.
+Insurance doesn't cover compounded semaglutide or tirzepatide from Ro, Luma Health, or any other compounded GLP-1 platform — a structural policy limitation, not a Ro-specific issue.
 Insurance formularies list FDA-approved finished drug products.
-Compounded medications are prepared per prescription by licensed 503A pharmacies and are not FDA-approved as finished drug products.
-They're not in any insurance formulary, so no plan covers them regardless of which platform prescribes them.
+Compounded medications are prepared per prescription by licensed 503A pharmacies and aren't in any insurance formulary, regardless of platform.

 Coverage Reality by Plan Type